spring-guides/gs-accessing-data-mongodb/README.md

 ```

-Here you have a `Customer` class with two attributes, the `firstName` and the `lastName`.
-There is also an `id`, but it is mostly for internal use by Mongo.
+Here you have a `Customer` class with three attributes, the `id, the `firstName` and the `lastName`.
+The `id` is mostly for internal use by Mongo.
 You also have a single constructor to populate the entities when creating a new instance.

 > Note: In this guide, the typical getters and setters have been left out for brevity.

+`id` fits the standard name for a Mongo id so it doesn't require any special annotation to tag it for Spring Data Mongo.

+The other two properties, `firstName` and `lastName` are left unannotated.
+It is assumed that they'll be mapped to columns that share the same name as the properties themselves.

 The convenient `toString()` method will print out the details about a customer.

+> **Note:** Mongo stores data in collections.
+Spring Data Mongo will map the class `Customer` into a collection called **customer**.
+If you want to change the name of the collection, you can use Spring Data Mongo's [`@Document`](http://static.springsource.org/spring-data/data-mongodb/docs/current/api/org/springframework/data/mongodb/core/mapping/Document.html) annotation on the class.

 Create simple queries
 ----------------------------
 Spring Data Mongo focuses on storing data in Mongo.
 It also inherits powerful functionality from the Spring Data Commons project, such as the ability to derive queries.
 Essentially, you don't have to learn the query language of Mongo; you can simply write a handful of methods and the queries are written for you.

-To see how this works, create an interface that queries `Customer` nodes.
+To see how this works, create a repository interface that queries `Customer` documents.

 `src/main/java/hello/CustomerRepository.java`
 ```java